 - Remote patient monitoring (such as patients monitoring their own blood pressure, then sending that information to their provider)

 After reviewing a wide range of telehealth interventions, the CPSTF concluded that telehealth can effectively help patients with chronic diseases do better at properly taking their medications and sticking to their healthcare goals.

-The CPSTF now recommends using telehealth strategies to help patients manage a wide range of conditions, including cardiovascular disease, high blood pressure, diabetes, HIV infection, end-stage renal disease, asthma, and obesity.
+The CPSTF now recommends using telehealth for chronic disease management.
+These strategies can help patients manage a wide range of conditions, including cardiovascular disease, high blood pressure, diabetes, HIV infection, end-stage renal disease, asthma, and obesity.